 Before you can properly control and optimize your Google Cloud costs, you need to understand where costs originated within your organization.
-Aggregations in Cloud Reports help you summarize patterns so you can more quickly identify the source of potential issues.
+Aggregations in Cloud Analytics reports help you summarize patterns so you can more quickly identify the source of potential issues.

-In this article, we'll go over the types of aggregation options you have available in Cloud Reports.
+In this article, we'll go over the types of aggregation options you have available in Cloud Analytics reports.
 For consistency's sake, we'll be showing how each aggregation looks in a Table view.
 However, these aggregations can also be useful in other Chart types and may behave differently as a result.

 In the "Total" aggregation, your results will be displayed in absolute terms.
 A row and column, each titled "Totals", will be added at the end containing the sum of all of the results per row and column, respectively.